Emil Atlason

-Emil Atlason (born 22 July 1993) is an Icelandic footballer, who currently plays for Stjarnan.
+Emil Atlason (born 22 July 1993) is an Icelandic footballer, who currently plays for Stjarnan and the Iceland national football team.

 Club career

 Emil Atlason began his career with FH but did not make a senior debut for the club.
 In 2012, he joined KR.
 In 2015, Emil had loan spells with Preußen Münster and Valur.
 Emil joined Þróttur Reykjavík in 2016.
 On 12 May 2016, he suffered a broken leg which ruled him out for the remainder of the season.
 Emil returned in 2017 and started against Haukar.
 He scored but Þróttur lost 2–1.
 He scored again in a 2–1 over ÍR.
 However, he tore his ACL in the third game of the season against Þor.

+On July 10, 2026, Atlason scored a hattrick in a Conference League first qualifying round match against Faroese side Víkingur Gøta.

 Personal life

 Emil is the son of former Iceland international player Atli Eðvaldsson and his sister is Iceland international Sif Atladóttir.